 Many cats enjoy the company of other pets!
 Playing, chasing, and mutual grooming and snuggling can fulfill your indoor cat’s need for exercise, companionship, and affection while you are away.
 Implement slow, planned introductions to ensure that your pets stand the best chance of becoming friends.
 Check out our information on introducing pets at the bottom of our Available Pets page.

 Provide your indoor cat with a variety of different interactive toys to keep them physically and mentally stimulated.

 - While cats have individual preferences for favorite types of toys, most enjoy the thrill of getting any new toy.
 However, just like children, they may get bored with it after a few days.
 This does not mean you have to buy your cat new toys constantly.
 Try putting some of the toys away while you leave others out, and then rotate them every few days to give your kitty the “new toy” excitement without the expense.

-- A great way to stimulate a cat’s hunting instinct is to provide your cat with a prey-like toy, such as a laser toy or kitty fishing pole.
-Enjoying these types of toys with your cat for several minutes each day is an ideal way to interact with your cat and provide much-needed exercise and playtime, while allowing an appropriate outlet for your cat’s natural prey drive.
+- Stimulate your cat’s hunting instinct by providing a prey-like toy, such as a laser toy or kitty fishing pole.
+Enjoying these types of toys with your cat is an ideal way to provide much-needed exercise and playtime, while allowing an appropriate outlet for your cat’s natural prey drive.

 Indoor cats should be provided with appropriate surfaces on which to exercise their natural instinct to scratch.
 Cats have individual preferences, and many prefer to have a variety of scratching posts and surfaces, so be sure to offer your cat several types in multiple locations around your house.